Haloren/focus-backend/README.md

-Backend for focus-frontend
+# Mostly Focused - Backend
+This API-backend is to be used with [Focus-frontend](https://github.com/Haloren/focus-frontend)

+# Start the Rails server
 Run on localhost 3001
+     $ rails s -p 3001

 # README